OLD CATHOLIC CHURCH IN THE UNITED STATES

-Canon 770: During such time as deemed necessary and for the benefit of the people of God, a Prelature can be established by decree as a separate and distinct ecclesiastical jurisdiction for the juridical subjects of the Old Catholic Church in the United States, at the discretion of the Primate of the Old Catholic Confederation; and thus, all juridical subjects of the National Church would be placed under the pastoral care of another bishop in Apostolic Succession, with whom the Old Catholic Church in the United States enjoys full Communion, such as a archbishop or bishop of the Anglican Communion.
+Canon 770: During such time as deemed necessary and for the benefit of the people of God, a territorial Prelature can be established by decree as a separate and distinct ecclesiastical jurisdiction for the juridical subjects of the Old Catholic Church in the United States, at the discretion of the Primate of the Old Catholic Confederation; and thus, those juridical subjects of the Old Catholic Church in the United States would fall under the canonical authority of the U.S. Prelature for Old-Catholics.

-§2.
-A prelature only be dissolved by decree of the Primate of the Old Catholic Confederation.
+§5.
+A prelature can only be dissolved by decree of the Primate of the Old Catholic Confederation.

 XI.
 CONCERNING THE SUPREME TRIBUNAL OF THE SYNOD OF BISHOPS